 - Continue to interview at medical schools.

-- Some MD schools notify applicants of acceptances October 15.
+- Some MD schools notify applicants of acceptances as early as October 15.
 DO schools may notify applicants even earlier.
 Notifications continue until the class is full.

 - Some schools send additional interview invitations in early to mid-January.
-Interviews are complete at many schools in January or February, although some schools continue into early spring.
+Interviews are complete at many schools in January or February, although a small number of schools continue into early spring.